The State of Florida Issues COVID-19 Updates 04/05/20

 - Find more information on DBPR’s response to COVID-19 here.

-- DCF is working with DOH to develop precautionary protocols for child welfare professionals and adult protective investigators who may have to make in-person visits to ensure the safety of those vulnerable populations.
+- DCF worked with DOH to develop precautionary protocols for child welfare professionals and adult protective investigators who may have to make in-person visits to ensure the safety of those vulnerable populations.

 - Find more information on DCF’s response to COVID-19 here.